cosmos/sdk-tutorials/academy/5-ibc/ica.md

 The ICA module uses `ORDERED` channels to maintain the order of transactions when sending packets from a controller chain to a host chain.
 A limitation when using `ORDERED` channels is that when a packet times out the channel will be closed.
 In the case of a channel closing, a controller chain needs to be able to regain access to the interchain account registered on this channel.

-ICA offers **active channels** to create a new channel using the same controller prefixed chain `portID`.
+ICAs offer **active channels** to create a new channel using the same controller prefixed chain `portID`.
 This means that when an interchain account is registered using the `RegisterInterchainAccount` API, a new channel is created on a particular port.
 During the `OnChanOpenAck` and `OnChanOpenConfirm` steps (controller & host chain), the `Active Channel` for this interchain account is stored in state.

 Using the `Active Channel` stored in state, it is then possible to create a new channel using the same controller chain portID even if the previously set `Active Channel` is in a `CLOSED` state.